Gabriola Island Power and Sail Squadron Policy Manual

 (g) posting information about the Squadron and its activities on social media.

-3.11.3 solicits support in money or in kind from the Gabriola Island business community for the Squadron's projects and activities.
+3.11.3 solicits support or support in kind from the Gabriola Island business community for the Squadron's projects and activities.

 3.12.1 The webmaster should code according to W3C standards and preferably by hand.